GufranKhan01/ASSIGNMENT/README.md

 - Each number is added to n using the += operator.

 - After the loop, the total sum is printed.

+# **🔥 ASSIGNMENT 5 🔥**

+# Extract and Reverse

+This simple Python program demonstrates how to work with tuples and slicing in Python.
+It extracts the first five elements from a predefined tuple of numbers and then reverses those elements.

+## Features

+- Uses a tuple of numbers from 1 to 10.
+- Extracts the first five elements.
+- Reverses the extracted elements.
+- Prints the original, extracted, and reversed data.

+# Sample Output
+Original list: (1, 2, 3, 4, 5, 6, 7, 8, 9, 10)
+Extracted first five elements (1, 2, 3, 4, 5)
+Reversed extracted elements: (5, 4, 3, 2, 1)